joshbegley/nyt-latest/previous.md

-**Blues' GM Doug Armstrong on trades that didn't develop and speculation about other GM jobs**\
+**Blues GM Doug Armstrong on deals that didn’t develop, no-trade clauses, speculation about his future**\
 `Armstrong says no-trade clauses can't stop a team from assessing players' trade value.
 "You have to explore everything."`\
 https://nytimes.com/athletic/7095203/2026/03/07/blues-doug-armstrong-trade-deadline/